 The reign of God has broken into history in the person of Jesus, and he is the Coming One.
 But the power of evil men remains strong, and Christ will not overthrow that evil - yet.
 Jesus has come to save his people from their sins (1:21), yet he teaches his followers to expect opposition and hatred (10:24-39).
 God has come to rule and restore through this Jesus, and through him alone.
 But only God can reveal to people the knowledge of Jesus' identity, and many will be caused to fall into unbelief because of Jesus and his hidden ways of revealing God's reign.
 (CC p.
 557)

-11:4 report to John what you hear and see.
-See note on Lk 7:22.
-(CSB)
+11:4 go tell John what you hear and see.
 Isaiah 42:3 "A bruised reed he will not break, and a smoldering wick he will not snuff out.
 In faithfulness he will bring forth justice"